justinkempton/dataBind/README.md

 ```javascript
 var db = DataBind( object data )
 ```
 Base constructor for instantiating a new DataBind object.
+This library was written as a proof of concept for attaching data to DOM elements.
+It leverages the jDog exist library for resolving object property chains.
+There are two examples.
+1) is a test of speed for updating using this code: <a href='http://jdog.github.io/dataBind/demo/index.html'>Demo1</a>. and 2) for common dataBinding with example of how to build custom templates: <a href='http://jdog.github.io/dataBind/demo/index2.html'>Demo2</a>.

 ####Returns: